Smilebags/web-audio-synth/README.md

 Clicking on the buttons along the top will add a new module to the first available slot in the row closest to the top of the screen; if you scroll down, newly added modules will appear below the initial one.
 ## Modules
 Modules are what enables the creation or processing of sound.
 Each module has a specific purpose and they are connected together using cables to create more elaborate sounds.
 Control or Command clicking and dragging on a module will allow you to reposition it.
-When released it will snap to the grid Alt or Option clicking a module will delete it.
+When released it will snap to the grid.
+Alt or Option clicking a module will delete it.
 Clicking on the title of a module will enable you to rename it.
-A white line will appear below the module name, and pressing enter will return to regular mode
+A white line will appear below the module name, and pressing enter will return to regular mode.

 ## Cables
 Cables are what is used to move signals from one module to the next.